 FlightConnections Features & Pricing

-The FlightConnections service is available in both free and paid versions.
+FlightConnections is available in both free and paid versions.
 The free version will have most of the basic features that you’d want to use, and will probably be enough for most users.

-However, the paid version also offers a few useful features of its own, such as filtering by class of service, a full-screen map view, and no advertisements.
-Moreover, the FlightConnections team is constantly adding new features as well, so there could be even more value in the Premium service in the future.
+However, the paid version also offers a few useful features of its own, such as numerous filters, a full-screen map view, flight schedules, a faster experience, and no advertisements.

 1. Find All Direct Flights from Your Airport